Chinese Peony – Growth Guide & Plant Care

 How Do You Take Care of a Chinese Peony?

-Chinese peonies are relatively easy to care for, whether they’re being grown in your garden or in pots.
-Pay attention and give your penoies the proper temperature sunlight, water, and soil, and you’re sure to be rewarded with successful blooms.
+Chinese peonies are not difficult to keep alive, regardless of whether they’re being grown in your garden or in pots.
+Pay attention and give your peonies the proper temperature sunlight, water, and soil, and you’re sure to be rewarded with successful a successful.

 Let’s dive into how to do just that.

 Since Chinese peonies are a type of perennial plant, they need winters cold enough to cause dormancy.
-This means that for 2-3 months, the temperature needs to be between 33 and 50 degrees Fahrenheit in order to bloom.
+This means that for 2 to 3 months, the temperature needs to be between 33 and 50 degrees Fahrenheit in order to bloom.

 2. Sunlight